hmrc/sbt-accessibility-linter/docs/adr/0001-compatibility-with-different-play-version.md

 ## Pros and Cons of the Options

-### Option 1: Specific Plugin Version for Each Play Version
+### Option 1: Create play-specific plugin versions - using code gen to inject the right scalatest library version

 * Good, because it avoids the need for a multi-project build.
 * Bad, because it requires separate builds for each new Play version, increasing maintenance.